bbawj/obsidian-semantic-search/README.md

 # Semantic Search for Obsidian

-Find what you are looking for based on what you mean, rather than exact matching.
-A new file switcher powered by OpenAI's embedding API.
+Find what you are looking for based on what you mean.
+A new file switcher powered by OpenAI's embedding API and built using WASM and rust.

-## Features
+## Commands
 |Command|Description|
 |-------|-----------|
 |Generate Input|Generate input csv based on sections of your notes.
 Currently, sections are defined as text blocks between headings (does not include H1).